Table of Contents

 If a current or former employee of your business is stealing your intellectual property, there are a few steps you can take to stop them.
 You can ensure that your employment contracts contain unambiguous provisions regarding confidential business information and intellectual property.
 For former employees, consider writing a formal letter reminding them of their obligations regarding your intellectual property and confidential information.
 If the employee continues their behaviour, or the situation is more serious, you can bring legal action against them.

-If you need help with safeguarding or enforcing your IP rights against employees, our experienced intellectual property and employment lawyers can assist as part of our LegalVision membership.
+If you need help safeguarding or enforcing your IP rights against employees, our experienced intellectual property can assist you as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.

 Frequently Asked Questions